freakboy3742/pyxero/README.rst

     mock >= 1.0

-These aren't included in the formal dependencies because they
+These aren't included in the formal dependencies because they aren't required for normal operation of PyXero.
+They're only required for testing purposes.

 Once you've installed these dependencies, you can run the test suite by running the following from the root directory of the project: